Jean-Poul/Data-Science-Exam-Project/README-STAGE5.md

 ### Objective: The final product of your research and development work during the semester is presented and discussed at the exam.

-#### NOTE: We have only uploaded two datasets of all our viewed datasets since they are to big in size to upload on github.
+#### NOTE:
-The datasets can be shown to the exam if needed.
+We have only uploaded two datasets since all our other datasets are to big in size.
+Can be shown to the exam if needed.

 As a pre-requisite, you need to
 - have collected 80% of the study points, given for fulfilment of the semester assignments,